 While the U.S. remains the largest listed real estate market, the listed real estate market is increasingly becoming global.
 The growth is being driven by the appeal of the U.S. REIT approach to real estate investment.
-Today more than 35 countries have REITs, including all G7 countries.
+Today nearly 40 countries have REITs, including all G7 countries.

 What Benefit Does a Global Listed Real Estate Allocation Provide in a Diversified Investment Portfolio?